akashsngg99/ImageProcessing/README.md

 	...
 	return results
 ```
-but notice that predict_batch returns results is a matrix, you can see it's shape by
+Notice that predict_batch returns a matrix, you can see it's shape by
 ```Python
 print(np.asarray(results).shape)
 ```